zhullyb/monyhar/monyhar/net/tools/transport_security_state_generator/README.md

 ## Domain Security Policies

 Website owners can set a number of security policies for their domains, usually by sending configuration in a HTTP header.
-Chromium supports preloading for some of these security policies so that users benefit from these policies regardless of their browsing history.
+Monyhar supports preloading for some of these security policies so that users benefit from these policies regardless of their browsing history.
 Website owners can request preloading for their domains.
-Chromium supports preloading for the following domain security
+Monyhar supports preloading for the following domain security
 policies:

 * [HTTP Strict Transport Security (HSTS)](https://tools.ietf.org/html/rfc6797)
 * [Public Key Pinning Extension for HTTP](https://tools.ietf.org/html/rfc7469)
 * [Expect-CT Extension for HTTP](http://httpwg.org/http-extensions/expect-ct.html)

-Chromium and most other browsers ship the preloaded configurations inside their binary.
-Chromium uses a custom data structure for this.
+Monyhar and most other browsers ship the preloaded configurations inside their binary.
+Monyhar uses a custom data structure for this.

 ### I want to preload a website